thormagnusson/sclua/ReadMe.txt

 Buffer (sound samples read into RAM)
 - there is also a funcs.lua file that provides necessary functions

 This does library does not support compiling synthdefs for the server.
-To do that use SuperCollider language.
+To do that, use SuperCollider language.

 Instructions:
 - Start SuperCollider and boot the localhost server